tylerprattco/dotfiles/README.md

 <h1>I am Tyler and these are my dot files. </h1>

 <p> 1.
 There are many like it, but this one is mine.
-2. My dot files are my best friends.
+<br> 2.
+My dot files are my best friends.
 This repository is my life.
 I must master it as I must master my dotfiles.
 <br><br>---
 <br><br>
 Oh My Zsh: